dungba88/libra/README.md

 ## how to use

-A `PredicateContext` needs to be passed to the `satisfiedBy` method.
+By default, you can simply use `SqlPredicate` class for all the functionality, which supports `satisfiedBy` method to perform the evaluation.
+A `PredicateContext` needs to be passed to the method.

 ```java
 PredicateContext context = new PredicateContext(anObject);